-In conclusion, in this example, we have provided clear evidence that the temperature data collected in the Hohenpei{\ss}enberg observatory, from the point of view of prediction, should be treated as if they were stationary.
-We see that using the estimates related to a AR(5), AR(6), or AR(1) model (for $h=1$, $h=2,3,4$, or $h=5$, respectively) yielded the better forecasts on the validation set in all cases.
-In particular, using the estimates localised to the segment suggested by the procedure (using the past roughly 3.5--4 years; 1234--1512 days) the performance was always worse.
-This observation is remarkable, in the sense that, in 30 years of data an analyst might typically expect non-stationarity (e.\,g., changes due to global warming).
-Further, our procedure consistently chose the approach with the better performance on the test set, but for the case where $h=5$, in which both approaches perform almost equally well.
-In this case ($h=5$), choosing the stationary approach, though it simplifies the analysis, results in a performance-loss of only~$0.2\%$.
+In conclusion, in this example, we have provided clear evidence that the temperature data, after adjusting for trend and seasonality, collected in the Hohenpei{\ss}enberg observatory, from the point of view of prediction, can be treated as if they were stationary.
+We see that using the estimates related to a AR(2) [or AR(3)] model yielded forecasts that in all cases perform almost equally well as the estimates localised to the segment suggested by the procedure (using the past 2.2--2.7 years; 800--910 days).
+This observation is remarkable, in the sense that, in 30 years of data an analyst might typically expect non-stationarity (e.\,g., changes due to global warming) to worsen the predictions.
+Our conclusion indicates that the variation of covariance structure might be less substantial than the change in mean.
+Note that our procedure did not consistently chose the approach with the better performance on the test set, but that both approaches perform almost equally well on either set.
+It is thus legitimate to use the simpler, stationary approach.